 Taper or eccentricity – Returning echo is usually distorted for misaligned, tapered, or angled contact and back surfaces leading to inaccurate measurements.

 Curvature – Similar to misaligned test samples, curve-surfaced samples need properly aligned transducers to get accurate measurements.

 This consideration usually involves holding the transducer flat on flat surfaces and centering the transducers on the curve for curved surfaces.

 Where couplants are employed for measuring contact transducers, the couplant layer thickness becomes part of the measurement.
 A section of the zero offsets balances it.

 Though instrument design considerations like digital sampling rate often set the boundaries of range and accuracy for ultrasonic gauges, in applications, the range and accuracy are eventually determined by a combination of gauge, setup, transducer, and material-related factors.

 In conclusion, the ultrasound thickness gauge is a useful inspection tool with various benefits that include high result accuracy, limited access requirement, and a wide range of measurements.

-But whichever ultrasonic thickness gauge you choose, you need to ensure suitability for your required application.
+But whichever ultrasonic thickness gage you choose, you need to ensure suitability for your required application.
 It is from a supplier with a consistent track record of successful delivery.
 That’s all that matters.

 If you are unable to find answers to any specific question, just click on the “Send Email” button.
 We will surely contact you within 12 hours.